Finiteness in Polygonal Billiards on Hyperbolic Plane: Preliminaries

 Let $\Pi$ be a k-sided polygon in $\mathbb{D}$.
 A billiard trajectory in the polygon $\Pi$ is a directed geodesic flow between each pair of consecutive specular bounces of the boundary(not containing the vertices) of $\Pi$.
 We have a simple choice for the coordinate system for the directed geodesic arcs.
 We parameterize the boundary of the Poincar\'e disc $\mathbb{D}$ using the azimuthal angle by considering it as a subset of $\mathbb{C}$.
 Thus, we can represent a directed geodesic by the pair $(\theta , \phi )$, where $\theta , \phi$ are the intercepts made by a directed geodesic on $\partial \mathbb{D}$ with the direction being from $\theta$ to $\phi$.
 In this setting we have a natural metric on $\partial \mathbb{D}$ given by

-The evolution of geodesic arcs during reflection is given by the bounce map defined as follows : the pair $(\theta , \phi)$ remains constant between any two consecutive bounces and is changed to a new pair $({\theta^{'} }, {\phi^{'}} )$ at each bounce, where the relationship is given by We label T as the bounce map which is described as follows: where $r_0$ is \emph{rapidity} defined by \ $\omega$ being half of the angle subtended by the reflecting side of $\Pi$ at the centre of $\mathbb{D}$.
-Define then where $M'$ is given by A billiard trajectory is a curve that is parameterized by the arc-length and consists of the geodesic arcs which are reflected by the walls of the polygon $\Pi$.
+A billiard trajectory is a curve that is parameterized by the arc-length and consists of the geodesic arcs which are reflected by the walls of the polygon $\Pi$.
 Therefore, a trajectory can be expressed as where

 We do not consider billiard trajectories starting or ending in vertices of $\Pi$.

 The billiard trajectories here follow the grammar rules defined and discussed by \textsc{Marie-Joya Giannoni, Dennis Ullmo} in \cite{ullmo,ullmo2}.
 Based on that \textsc{Simon Castle, Norbert Peyerimhoff, Karl Friedrich Siburg} \cite{castle} prove the rules for ideal polygons.